MicrosoftDocs/globalization/globalization/media/captioning.md

 Here's an overview of how the process of creating subtitles for an existing video could go:

 1. Create a source language script.
-There are tools that can do this automatically, such as Azure Media Services.
+There are tools that can do this automatically, such as [Azure AI Video Indexer](/azure/azure-video-indexer/video-indexer-overview).
 Alternatively, you might have access to the original script.
 1. Review the script against the source video and correct it as necessary.
 You should always check automatically generated scripts, and even original scripts might have changed during the production of the video.
 Check for things like technical correctness, grammar, terminology, and spelling.
 This way the subtitles can correct for errors that might have crept into the source video.
 1. Translate the script.
 If you have a style guide for subtitling, the translation can already benefit from it at this stage.
 1. Review the translation for correctness against the video and correct it as necessary.